Hiring for the Future: How to Assess for Potential

 At the beginning of the year studies predicted one of the game changers in the recruitment sphere to be that 79 percent of organisations will promote talent from within.
 This means that rather than source external talent, many companies will look to fill key positions with “homegrown” talent hence there is a need to start hiring for the future.

 Such companies have implicit faith in the quality of their employees; this presupposes that they possess a workforce characterised by high potential talent.

 Hiring for potential is a departure from the norm of hiring for experience.
-In the recent past, organisations hire employees on the basis of their past achievements and accomplishments in previous jobs and/or similar roles; while this may provide an insight into the suitability of a candidate for a role, it by no means guarantees that they will perform excellently when hired.
+In the recent past, organisations hire specialist on the basis of their past achievements and accomplishments in previous jobs and/or similar roles; while this may provide an insight into the suitability of a candidate for a role, it by no means guarantees that they will perform excellently when hired.

-If top on the priority list of organisations is hiring and retaining the right talent, as it should be, it only makes sense to make potential the bedrock the of their hiring process.
+If top on the priority list of organisations is hiring and retaining the right talent, as it should be, it only makes sense to make potential the bedrock of their hiring process.
 An individual who possesses the experience to function effectively in a role has the capabilities, no doubt, but may have lost the zeal to re-invent themselves to suit the realities of a different organisation.

 Employee potential is critical to long-term business success and with competition for talent stiffening daily, organisations must devise a strategy to attract and keep high potential talent.